Plan availability | All plan types with varying limitations |

 Capitalize - Only capitalizes the first letter of the first word in a string.

-Trim - The trim modifier removes any leading or trailing whitespace from the token's value.
-This is especially useful for cleaning up text from form submissions or other data entry points that may contain extra spaces, ensuring the final data is properly formatted.
+Trim - Removes any leading or trailing whitespace from the token's value.
+Useful for cleaning up text from form submissions or other data entry points that may contain extra spaces.

 Length - Returns the length of a string including whitespaces.